ziplineeci/ziplinee-ci-db-migrator/README.md

 # Ziplinee CI

-The `ziplinee-ci-db-migrator` component is part of the Estafette CI system and is responsible for updating the database schema if needed.
+The `ziplinee-ci-db-migrator` component is part of the Ziplinee CI system and is responsible for updating the database schema if needed.

 ## Ziplinee CI DB Migrator